 Suppose there is a shareholder i who plays NotSubscribe-Invest and violates the assertion.
 This shareholder either votes independently of the own signal or votes for the opposite of what the signal indicates.
 In the former case, i could improve by using the same voting strategy, but not acquiring a signal.
 That would lead to the same decision quality but reduce her costs.
 In the latter case, the shareholder is either never pivotal and could again improve by not acquiring the signal, or she is pivotal with positive probability.
-If pivotal with positive probability, i would only find it optimal to vote for the opposite of what the signal indicates if, conditional on signal b and pivotality, state a that does not match the board's proposal is at least as likely as state a that does (and conditional on signal a and pivotality, state a is at least as likely as a.
-However, as the signal is drawn independently of the occurrence of pivotality and is informative as a0.5, this is impossible (conditional on signal a0.5, state a1 is strictly more likely than it would be when conditioning on signal a2.6.
+If pivotal with positive probability, i would only find it optimal to vote for the opposite of what the signal indicates if, conditional on signal b and pivotality, state b that does (and conditional on signal b and pivotality, state b is at least as likely as b0.
+However, as the signal is drawn independently of the occurrence of pivotality and is informative as b1.
 Therefore, a shareholder who uses NotSubscribe-Invest in equilibrium plays strategy UNIS.